OpenSouce-LNMIIT/complaint.lnmiit/README.md

 # Complaint.lnmiit
-It is an online portal that allows one to register online grievances.
+It is an online portal that allows one to lodge online grievances.

 ---